Wide Boy (song)

-"Wide Boy" is a song by English singer-songwriter Nik Kershaw.
-It was his sixth consecutive top-20 single, peaking at No. 9 on the UK Singles Chart in 1985.
+"Wide Boy" is a song by the English singer-songwriter Nik Kershaw.
+It was his sixth consecutive top-20 single, peaking at No. 9 on the UK singles chart in 1985.
 It was followed by "Don Quixote" which was to become the last of his string of top-20 singles on the UK chart.
 "Wide Boy" also charted highly in Ireland and Australia, peaking at No. 5 and No. 7, respectively.

-The song was originally recorded for Kershaw's Human Racing album, but was dropped before the album was released.
-It later appeared on Kershaw's next album The Riddle.
+A version of the song was originally recorded for Kershaw's debut studio album Human Racing, but was dropped before the album was released.
+It later appeared on Kershaw's next studio album The Riddle in partially re-recorded form.
+He remarked that the song was "an old song, probably four or five years old" by that point.
 The single was a remix of the album version.

-The accompanying video was directed by graphic designer Storm Thorgerson.
+The accompanying music video was directed by the art director Storm Thorgerson.